apache/infrastructure-website/content/pages/asf-pelican-data.md

             reference = reference[part]
 ```

-The following procedure is used to convert a dictionary into a sequence of object's with attributes.
+The following procedure converts a dictionary into a sequence of objects with attributes.

 ```python
 # convert a dictionary into a sequence (list)